PerlFFI/FFI-CheckLib/README.md

       },
     );

+### recursive

+Recursively search for libraires in any non-system paths (those provided via `libpath` above).

 ## assert\_lib

 This behaves exactly the same as [find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib), except that instead of returning empty list of failure it throws an exception.

 ## check\_lib\_or\_exit

 This behaves exactly the same as [assert\_lib](https://metacpan.org/pod/FFI::CheckLib#assert_lib), except that instead of dying, it warns (with exactly the same error message) and exists.
 This is intended for use in `Makefile.PL` or `Build.PL`

 ## find\_lib\_or\_exit

 \[version 0.05\]

 This behaves exactly the same as [find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib), except that if the library is not found, it will call exit with an appropriate diagnostic.

 ## find\_lib\_or\_die

 \[version 0.06\]

 This behaves exactly the same as [find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib), except that if the library is not found, it will die with an appropriate diagnostic.

 ## check\_lib

 This behaves exactly the same as [find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib), except that it returns true (1) on finding the appropriate libraries or false (0) otherwise.

 # SEE ALSO